brummelerc/arcpyScripts/README.md

 # arcpyScripts

-This is the space for my myriad arcpy scripts that I use.
+This is the space for my myriad arcpy scripts.